 [Edit: In these COVID-19 days and likely on beyond, it is probably less likely that airlines will be handing pillows and blankets to passengers.
 Bring a pillow or a use your coat for lumbar support!]

 Sleeping on the plane (maybe): Oh the evils of trying to sleep on a plane!
 This is something I still haven’t mastered.
 I think the pillow they give you is just fine if you have a window seat: put the pillow on the wall and lean into it.
 But if you are in the aisle or [horror!] in the center seat, then the pillow will do you exactly no good at all.

 For those not in the window seat, there are pillow-like products out there that claim to help, but I’ve yet to try them.
 I purchased one, the Trtl Pillow, pictured here, but I’ve yet to try it out.
 I need to, because sleeping on the plane would really help with my jetlag, I think.
 Someday.
 I think I still need to get over my child-like resistance to going to sleep when I travel.
 I want to watch movies!
 I want to read!
 I want to work on my blog.
-Next time, I swear, I’ll put the computer away, try my Trtl Pillow, and will write an update here.
+[Update five years later: I eventually gave the Trtl away without ever bringing with me on a trip.]

-A few years ago I started bringing my own pillow on every trip, and it’s been great!
+A few years ago I started bringing my own pillow on every trip, and this was a game changer.

 The key is to get a pillow that is as small as possible so that it won’t take up too much room in your bag.
 One option is to buy a pillow made for toddlers.
 Another option, and what I did, is to buy a memory-foam travel pillow, then use a sharp knife to carve the pillow into exactly the shape and size you need.
 My carved-up pillow looks like hell, but it’s hidden nicely in a toddler-size pillow case.
-And it’s so comfortable that it is the same pillow that I use every night at home.
+But the key is comfort: it’s so comfortable that I soon made it the same pillow that I use every night at home.